DavidJalisevs/BioPrincipleAssignment2/README.md

 For a detailed analysis report, please refer to the report document.

+## References

+References can be accessed in a reference txt file.

 ## Instructions for Reproduction

 1. Download the dataset from the provided link.